jjyr/jjyr.github.com/_posts/2020-05-05-Break-the-liquidity-limitation-of-NervosDAO.markdown

 * The contract creates Y DCKB (corresponds to NervosDAO compensation) to the token owner at every new block height.
 * Alice or anyone else can destroy X + Y DCKB to withdraw X + Y CKB from NervosDAO.

-After the mainnet launch, I confirmed that the DCKB solution is actually works; By spending some casual time, I have implemented the [DCKB] contract.
+After the mainnet launch, I confirmed that the DCKB solution actually works; By spending some casual time, I have implemented the [DCKB] contract.

 ## Who is the user of DCKB

-Layer2, Defi, and other contracts which based on the custodian: Nowadays, smart contracts are more or less rely on the custodian mechanism; if layer2 / Defi projects allow DCKB as a custodian assets, the depositor can get more benefits; it will incentivize more people to participate the deposition.
+Layer2, Defi, and other contracts which based on the custodian: Nowadays, smart contracts are more or less rely on the custodian mechanism; if layer2 / Defi projects allow DCKB as a custodian asset, the depositor can get more benefits; it will incentivize more people to participate the deposition.

 Crypto traders can use DCKB instead of CKB to pursue better benefits.